ue22-p25/backend-flask-chatapp/STEPS/18/app.py-readme.md

-## step 18: the backend writes on the nickname channel
+## the backend writes on the nickname channel

 almost done now: in this last-but-one step, we will have the backend write on the nickname channel